About CAN

-The Connected Arts Networks (CAN) is a five-year grant initiative to create nationwide virtual Professional Learning Communities (PLCs) with educators in visual arts, music, theatre, dance and media arts funded by the United States Department of Education.
+Connected Arts Networks (CAN) is a five-year grant initiative to create nationwide virtual Professional Learning Communities with educators in visual arts, music, theatre, dance and media arts.
+NAfME is partnered on this work with the National Art Education Association, the Educational Theater Association, the National Dance Education Organization, and the NYC Dept. of Education’s Arts Office.

 Connected Arts Networks (CAN)